amunozo/amunozo.github.io/index.md

 My research focuses on exploring alternative approaches for low-resource scenarios, utilizing techniques such as transfer learning, synthetic data generation, grokking, and the integration of linguistic information like syntactic dependencies.
 Additionally, I am interested in how large language models differ (or not) from humans in their handling of linguistic structures.

 Previously, I was a visiting researcher at the [MaiNLP Research Lab](https://mainlp.github.io/) at [Ludwig-Maximilians-Universität](https://www.lmu.de/en/) in Munich, Germany, hosted by [Barbara Plank](https://bplank.github.io/) during the summer of 2023.
-Together with Barbara and [Verena Blaschke], I explored pixel-based approaches for multilingual language models.
+Together with Barbara and [Verena Blaschke](https://verenablaschke.github.io/), I explored pixel-based approaches for multilingual language models.